bpfree/westport_mussels_aoa/README.md

 #### *Software*
 All data cleaning and analyses were performed using the R programming software (version 4.3.2, R Core Team 2023).
 Especially important R packages used include: dplyr(1.1.4), rmapshaper(0.5.0), sf(1.0-15), terra(1.7-65).

 While most data used in the model received a single value, some ranged between 0 and 1.
 This caused at times a hex cells across the call areas to have more than a single value due to data not sharing the exact same shape and size as the call are hex cells.
 When this occurred, the analysis chose the maximum value occurring in the hex cell.
-The maximum value prioritized conservation.

 #### *Constraints*
 Any hex indexes that got affected by constraints got removed from the siting analysis.